BlazeInferno64/python-beginners-guide/README.md

    # Looping statements in python

-  ` loops are statements in python which keeps on execution unless a given condition is satisfied `
+  ` loops are statements in python which keeps on executing unless a given condition is satisfied `

    Let's start with a simple example here
    |-------------|